 Don’t let the name ‘pool’ fool you.
 You won’t be able to swim in it.
 Located a short 5-minute drive away from the Wai-O-Tapu’s entrance, the bubbling, coughing, spitting mud pools are fun to watch.

 Randomly spurting out all over a deep hot swamp.
 The area is well-signposted and impossible to miss.

 Do I have to hike?

-The walkway around all these incredible topographical is a mostly along a well-maintained boardwalk.
-There are 3 routes which are 1.5km, 2km and 3km and take 30 minutes, 40 minutes and 75 minutes respectively.
+The walkway around Wai-O-Tapu is mostly along a well-maintained boardwalk (just like in the photo above).
+There are 3 intertwined routes which are 1.5km, 2km and 3km and take 30 minutes, 40 minutes and 75 minutes respectively.

-Upon purchasing your admission, you are given a map.
-Everything is really well sign posted though so you probably won’t need it, just follow the numbers.
-The path is adorned with informative signs at most crators and pools which are definitely worth reading.
+Upon purchasing your admission, you will receive a map.
+Everything is really well signposted.
+Just follow the numbers.
+The path is adorned with informative signs at most craters and pools.

-The Wai-O-Tapu experience features on all of my New Zealand North Island Itineraries, if you’re coming to over to this part of the world maybe they can help you plan.
-They’re free too.
+Wai-O-Tapu features on all of my New Zealand North Island Itineraries.
+If you’re coming over to this part of the world, the itineraries will help you plan your epic road trip.

-If you found this useful, you can book your Wai-O-Tapu Thermal Wonderland tickets here.
-Booking through Viator won’t cost you anything extra but for every booking you make I get paid a small commission.
-It helps me keep on creating useful articles like this one.
+If you found this useful, you can book your Wai-O-Tapu Thermal Wonderland tour here.
+Booking through Get Your Guide won’t cost you anything extra but for every booking you make, I get paid a small commission.
+It helps me with creating useful guides like this one.